In today’s Polymaker PolyMAX PLA review, find out our experience with this material. See the quality of print we managed when we tested the filament.

 In the place of inflection, the plastic brightens, like ABS.

 The next test was to test the flexion resistance.
-To do this, we printed 4 identical parallelepipeds from different plastics: ESun ABS (black), Esun PLA (orange), PolyLite PLA (blue) and, of course, PolyMax PLA (white).
+To do this, we printed 4 identical parallelepipeds from different plastics: Esun ABS (black), Esun PLA (orange), PolyLite PLA (blue) and, of PolyMax PLA (white).

-The first test subject was ABS, it withstood a fairly strong bend, but at the very end it broke, without breaking completely into two parts.
+The first test subject was ABS.
+The material withstood a fairly strong bend.
+However, at the very end, it broke but without breaking completely into two parts.